Charleston Driver Fatigue Accident Lawyers

-When a truck driver causes an accident because he or she stayed on the road too long without taking a rest break, it is others who pay the price.
+When a truck driver causes an accident because they stayed on the road too long without taking a rest break, it is others who pay the price.
 Truck drivers usually walk away from accidents, while people in passenger vehicles are hauled away in ambulances.

-At Warner Law Offices our attorneys represent the victims of truck drivers who fall asleep or lose alertness behind the wheel.
+At Warner Law Offices, PLLC, our attorneys represent the victims of truck drivers who fall asleep or lose alertness behind the wheel.
 We have a track record of successful verdicts and settlements backed by more than 15 years of legal experience.

 Truck driver fatigue is a leading cause of truck accidents.
 Our attorneys have extensive experience with the Federal Motor Carrier Safety Administration regulations that apply to truck drivers.
 Those regulations include hours of service laws that are designed to keep tired drivers off the road.